blainebehen/HeadScanning/README.md

 - **Matte, opaque objects scan best** Clear plastics and shiny metals can cause sparse point cloud sampling or extraneous points/meshing.
 - **Fine details smaller than ~7 mm get smoothed** by Poisson reconstruction at the default octree depth.
 Increase `POISSON_DEPTH` to preserve them, at the cost of more noise.
-- **Don't move the table or robot base between scans** The seven poses are calibrated to a fixed setup.
+- **Don't move the table or robot base between scans** The scanning protocal is designed for a fixed setup.
 - **For specular (shiny) objects**, oblique camera angles capture better than direct ones — see Section 3.2 of the thesis.

 ---